Coherent-All-Sky-Monitor/CAsMan/README.md

 ### Connection Rules

-- ** Sequence Enforcement**: Parts must connect in order: `ANT → LNA → COAXSHORT → COAXLONG → BACBOARD → SNAP`
+- **Sequence Enforcement**: Parts must connect in order: `ANT → LNA → COAXSHORT → COAXLONG → BACBOARD → SNAP`

-- ** Directionality**: ANTENNA parts can only be sources, SNAP parts can only be targets
+- **Directionality**: ANTENNA parts can only be sources, SNAP parts can only be targets

-- ** No Duplicates**: Each part can have only one outgoing and one incoming connection
+- **No Duplicates**: Each part can have only one outgoing and one incoming connection

-- ** Part Validation**: All parts validated against database and SNAP mapping files
+- **Part Validation**: All parts validated against database and SNAP mapping files

 ## Installation

 ### Quick Install Options

-**Minimal install (Antenna module only:):**
+**Minimal install (Antenna module only):**
 ```bash
 pip install "git+https://github.com/Coherent-All-Sky-Monitor/CAsMan.git#egg=casman[antenna]"
 ```
-- Perfect for data analysis, baseline calculations, UV coverage
+- For data analysis, baseline calculations, etc.
-- Only PyYAML dependency (~5MB vs ~50MB full install)
-- No web interface, just Python API

 **Full install (All features):**
 ```bash
 pip install "git+https://github.com/Coherent-All-Sky-Monitor/CAsMan.git"